Vonage/vonage-video-ios-sdk-samples/README.md

 simultaneously stream video and capture high-resolution photos from the same camera.

-**Screen Sharing** -- This project demonstrates how to use a custom video capturer to publish a stream that uses a UI view (instead of a camera) as the video source.
+**Screen Sharing** -- This project demonstrates how to use a custom video capturer to publish a stream that uses a `UIView` (instead of a camera) as the video source.

 **Simple Multiparty** -- This project demonstrates how to use the Vonage iOS SDK for a multi-party call.
 The application publishes audio/video from an iOS device and